The Company: My 24 Hour Income

 Adpack 4: Cost $75 and pay out 130% ROI ($97.50).

 Most platforms will specify a set time for you to receive your earnings but in this case you are not given a timeframe.
 This is actually a good thing though in terms of legitimacy though.
 Why?
-The ROI's are based on new adpack purchases that cannot be predicted, so giving you a set time frame is not realistic.
+The ROI's are based on new adpack purchases that cannot be predicted, so giving you a set time frame isn't possible.

 The Advertising, Is It Legit?